Guitar | Oud | Percussion

 Composer | Educator | Conductor

-Daniel is a multi-discipline instrumentalist (guitar, oud, percussion, sitar), composer, and educator based in Halifax, Nova Scotia, Canada.
+Daniel is a multi-instrumentalist (guitar, oud, percussion, sitar), composer, and educator based in Halifax, Nova Scotia, Canada.
 Due to his creativity, professionalism, and ability to collaborate, he is becoming more and more in demand.

 He is the founder and Director of Halifax’s premiere Middle Eastern chamber ensemble Nafas, in which he performs oud, and percussion.
 He also composes, and performs (guitar), regularly for flamenco music and dance companies Maria Osende Flamenco Co. and Compañia Azul.